qiaohuang/qiaohuang.github.io/_posts/2020-10-17-about-the-site.markdown

 I write articles in Jekyll's [kramdown](https://kramdown.gettalong.org/) and render equations by [MathJax](https://www.mathjax.org/).

-Wherever possible, I will use the `.svg` graphic format for images since the nice display on different screen sizes.
+Wherever possible, I will use the `.svg` graphic format for images (like the `GIF` above) since the nice display on different screen sizes.

 Thanks for reading.
 More articles to come soon!🚀